Cleaning Marble Rust Stains Off Shower

 Your marble floor tile has been in place since 1913, so who knows when the rust stains occurred.

-It's certainly worth trying... you may get lucky or lighten the rust stain.
-But if it's existed for years then you may be stuck.
+It's certainly worth trying to remove them.
+You may get lucky or at least lighten the rust stain.
+But if it has existed for years, then you may be stuck.

-Removing Stains Manual.
-Also, it's often necessary to repeat the process several times even with fresh rust stains, so removing potentially old stains you should expect to repeat the process 7-10 times.
+Also, it's often necessary to repeat the process several times even with fresh rust stains.
+So, when removing potentially old stains, you should expect to repeat the process 7-10 times.

 Return to Cleaning Marble Questions & Answers.